Search

 FAQs about Skincare for Sensitive Skin

 Many sensitive skin types (but maybe not 100% all skin types) can use actives as well – just with more caution.
-There’s a lot of misinformation that causes anxieties around common actives, but in this blog, we’ll address what to be cognizant of and some tips on using actives if you have sensitive skin.
+There’s a lot of misinformation that causes anxiety around common actives, but in this blog, we’ll address what to be cognizant of and some tips on using actives if you have sensitive skin.

 Of course, the best option is always to see your dermatologist so you can get recommendations or a consultation tailored to your skin, but these are general tips for using common actives on sensitive skin.